Skip to content

 EU AI Act

-The EU AI Act explicitly requires AI literacy.
-Organisations must ensure that staff involved in operating or using AI systems have sufficient understanding of AI capabilities, limitations, and risks.
-For high-risk systems, deployers must ensure users can interpret outputs and understand when human oversight is appropriate.
+The EU AI Act (Article 4) requires organizations to ensure that staff who operate or use AI systems have adequate understanding of AI capabilities, limitations, and risks.
+For high-risk systems, this goes further: Article 26 requires deployers to ensure users can correctly interpret outputs and understand when to exercise oversight.

-Providers of high-risk AI systems must supply instructions for use to deployers, covering system capabilities, limitations, and appropriate use.
-These instructions form the basis of user training — not its entirety, but its compliance floor.
+Providers of high-risk AI systems must supply instructions for use covering capabilities, limitations, and appropriate use.
+In practice, this documentation is the compliance floor for your training program — it defines what must be covered, not everything that should be.

 Other Frameworks

-The NIST AI RMF emphasises human factors throughout the AI lifecycle, including training for operators and practitioners.
-The GOVERN function requires that AI roles and responsibilities are documented and that personnel have the skills to perform them.
-UNESCO’s AI ethics recommendations call for public awareness and literacy programmes.
-COBIT’s AI governance guidance emphasises that effective human oversight requires people who are trained to exercise it.
+NIST AI RMF's GOVERN function requires that roles and responsibilities for AI systems are documented and that staff have the skills to carry them out.
+UNESCO's ethics recommendations call for public AI literacy.
+COBIT's AI governance guidance is direct: human oversight only works if the humans doing it are trained to do it well.

 Awareness